baldwini/nyack-docs/CharacterSheet/Skills.md

 # Spending Points
 ---
 Skill purchases in character creation will increase the skill score by 2.
-Gaining new skills after character creation will be trading for training from non-player characters.
+Gaining new skills after character creation can be achieved by trading something in return for training from non-player characters.
 All modifiers from the skill list below show their unacquainted modifier, before the +2 increase.

 # Acquired Skills
 ---